 How to Store

 If using the microwave, cover it with a damp paper towel to keep it from drying out.
-If your brown rice is a little dry, add a splash of water or chicken broth before reheating.
+If it’s a little dry, add a splash of water or chicken broth before reheating.

-This rice recipe is a great make-ahead meal prep option!
+This side dish recipe is a great make-ahead meal prep option!
 Just cook a big batch on the weekend and portion it out into individual containers.
 Then you’ll have healthy brown rice ready for quick, easy weeknight meals.

 Yes, it can be frozen!
-Place leftover brown rice in a freezer-safe container and store it in the freezer for up to three months.
+Place the leftovers in a freezer-safe container and store them in the freezer for up to three months.

-When you’re ready to eat, thaw the rice overnight in the fridge, then reheat it on the stove or microwave.
+When you’re ready to eat, thaw overnight in the fridge, then reheat on the stove or microwave.
 If using the microwave, cover it with a damp paper towel to keep it from drying out.
-You may want to add a little water or chicken broth to the rice as it reheats.
+You may want to add a little water or chicken broth as it reheats.

 For this recipe, the water to rice ratio is 1 part water to one cup of rice.
 So, for example, if you’re cooking one cup of brown rice, you would use one cup of water.

-You can overcook brown rice in Instant Pot, but it is not as easy as cooking white rice.
-I suggest cooking brown rice for no longer than 15 minutes at high pressure.
-If you find that your brown rice is still a little crunchy after cooking for 15 minutes, set the lid back on the pot and keep it on the warm setting for 5 minutes.
+You can overcook brown rice, but it is not as easy as cooking white rice.
+I suggest cooking them for no longer than 15 minutes at high pressure.
+If you find that it’s still a little crunchy after cooking for 15 minutes, set the lid back on the pot and keep it in the warm setting for 5 minutes.

-If you find your brown rice too mushy, it is likely because you overcooked it or used too much liquid.
-To avoid this, try cooking the rice for a shorter time or use the right amount of liquid.
+If you find your rice too mushy, it is likely because you overcooked it or used too much liquid.
+To avoid this, try cooking them for a shorter time or use the right amount of liquid.

-Soaking brown rice before cooking is unnecessary, but it could reduce the cooking time.
+Soaking before cooking is unnecessary, but it could reduce the cooking time.
 But this recipe is made from Instant Pot, which doesn’t require soaking!

 - mesh colander or strainer

-- 2 cups brown rice (I recommend Jasmine or Basmati)
+- 2 cups brown basmati rice, or jasmine

 - 2 tablespoons butter (can substitute olive oil)